Music Producer ,Guitar Player ,Teacher, Multi-Instrumentalist, Sound Designer ,Mixing And Recording Engineer , PC And Mac Services

 Amit Zangi manager and the owner of NONA Recording Studio in Jerusalem, Israel and work worldwide.

-He has and still been a music teacher and bands manager for more than 13 years.
+Amit has and still been a music teacher and bands manager for more than 13 years.

 Amit worked and still works with Maayan Bukris, Benaya Porat, Coral Bismuth, Ben Blackwell, Deusphera, Yoad Shoshani, DrumBite, Rinat Cohen, Yehuda Regev, Lonely Pop Junky, YVEL Jewellery, Barak and Amir Aharon, Avi Ifrach, Tomer Zidkyahu, Yogev Shitrit, Tal Medyuni, Tamarak USA and many more.

-We will be happy to advise you.
-Please stop by for coffee and casual talk, meet and hearing and all its possibilities.
+Stop by for coffee and casual talk, meet and hearing and all its possibilities.

 I am looking forward to hearing about your next project!